WalletConnect/walletconnect-docs/docs/kotlin/chat/usage.md

 })
 ```

-#### Invite into chat thread
+#### Invite into Chat Thread

-Once acquired invitee public key, sending an invite is possible.
-Invites can contain short messages to convince invitee to accept the invite.
-To invite call [`ChatClient.invite`](#chatclientinvite) method.
-Sent invites are stored and can be fetched with [`ChatClient.getSentInvites`](#chatclientgetsentinvites) described in [Getting sent invites section](#getting-sent-invites)
+After acquiring the invitee's public key, you can send an invitation.
+Invitations can include short messages to encourage the invitee to accept.
+To send an invitation, use the [ChatClient.invite](#chatclientinvite) method.
+Sent invitations are stored and can be retrieved using the [ChatClient.getSentInvites](#chatclientgetsentinvites) method, which is described in the [Getting Sent Invitations](#getting-sent-invites) section.

 ##### `ChatClient.invite`
 ```kotlin